 In high-availability environments with heavy I/O loads, you may experience I/O time-out conditions.
-If I/O timeouts occur, HP recommends that you use the pvchange command to increase the IO\timeout value from a default of 30 seconds to no more than 60 seconds for LUNs (virtual disks) on EVA v2.0 or v3.0.
-Under heavy I/O load conditions, the increased IO\timeout value allows for longer I/O completion times and for LUN access delays if a controller failover condition occurs.
+If I/O timeouts occur, HP recommends that you use the pvchange command to increase the IO\timeout value from a default of 30 seconds to no more than 60 seconds for LUNs (virtual disks) on v2.0 of the Enterprise Virtual Array (EVA).
+Under heavy I/O load conditions, the increased

+IO\timeout value allows for longer I/O completion times and for LUN access delays if a controller failover condition occurs.